 Got the eBay bug?
 Our 40+ eBay Selling Tricks guide offers a crash course in getting the most out of eBay as a seller.

 Why not make it a rule that you'll never spend more on eBay each month than you've earned through the site? eBay profiles list a history of your recent purchases and sales, so it's easy to keep track.

 Free sofas, beds, TVs, bikes and more

 Instead of dumping goods or eBaying them, people harness the web's power to offer them to their local communities.
-So as well as kitting up for nowt, the environment benefits as unwanted items aren't flung into landfills.
+For a full step-by-step guide, see Freecycle & Freegle Tips.

 Buy stolen goods... legally

 Pssst... wanna buy some stolen goods?
 Don't worry, it's all legal.
 Many police forces in England and Wales sell lost property or goods seized from criminals online when they can't find the rightful owners.

 Unsurprisingly, the most common categories are those most likely to be stolen – bicycles, cameras, jewellery and TVs.
 Read the Buying Stolen Goods guide for a full how-to.

 Ever watched Storage Hunters, the US show where people bid for the mystery contents of storage units?
 Now you can do it yourself, with lost luggage.

 When airlines are unable to reunite lost bags with their rightful owners, they often sell them off via specialist auction houses, usually for £10-£75.